-1. Project Name: 2.
-Type of Applicant (Select One): Local Government / Line Agency Local Government / Autonomous Agency Non-Profit Organization For-Profit/Private Business (Generally, for-profit entities are only eligible for very specific types of activities.
-Please call GHURA for more information before you proceed with this application).
-3. Type of Economic Development Project: (Examples of economic development assistance projects include: tech. assistance to new or existing microenterprise or persons developing a small business, general support to owners of microenterprises or persons developing a microenterprise.
-(A Microenterprise is a business that has five or fewer employees, one or more of whom owns the business.)
-4. Amount of CDBG Funds Requested: \$ Total Project Cost: \$ 5.
-What CDBG National Objective does your project propose to address? (select one) BENEFITS A LOW/MODERATE INCOME AREA The public service will be used for a purpose the benefits of which are available to all residents in a residential area where at least 51% of those residents are low- or moderate-income persons.
-BENEFITS A LIMITED CLIENTELE OF LOW/MODERATE INCOME PERSONS The public service will be used for an activity designed to benefit a specific group of people, at least $51\%$ of whom are low/moderate income persons.
-BENEFITS A LIMITED CLIENTELE PRESUMED TO BE LOW/MOD INCOME PERSONS The public service will be used for an activity designed to benefit a specific group of people HUD considers low/moderate income persons: abused children, elderly persons, battered spouses, homeless persons, adults with severe disabilities, illiterate adults, persons living with AIDS, and migrant farm workers.
+1. Project Name:

+2. Type of Applie cant (Select One):

+Government / Line Agency

+l Government / Autonomous Agency

+Non- Profit Organization

+For-F Profit/Private Business

+(Gene erally, for-profit entities are only eligible for very specific types of

+ities.
+Please call GHURA for more information before you proceed with this

+cation).

+training, recreation p Service Project: (Examples of public service projects include: child care, health care, job rograms, education programs, fair housing activities, senior citizen services, homeless services, g and treatment, and energy conservation counseling and testing.):

+DBG Funds Requested:

+\$

+Total Project ( Cost:

+\$

+5. What CDBG N National Objective does your project propose to address? (select one)

+257

+EFITS A LOW/MODERATE INCOME AREA

+all res The public service will be used for a purpose the benefits of which are available to all residents in a residential area where at least 51% of those residents are low or moderate-income persons.

+EFITS A LIMITED CLIENTELE OF LOW/MODERATE INCOME SONS

+public service will be used for an activity designed to benefit a specific group of

+people, at least 51% of whom are low/moderate income persons.

+BENEFITS A LIMITED CLIENTELE PRESUMED TO BE LOW/MOD INCOME PERSONS

+The n public service will be used for an activity designed to benefit a specific group of

+le HUD considers low/moderate income persons: abused children, elderly

+ons, battered spouses, homeless persons, adults with severe disabilities,

+rate adults, persons living with AIDS, and migrant farm workers.

+.
+1